-Episode 20 -Going Full Time with Your Side Hustle
+Episode 20 - Don’t Let Your Side Hustle Get Side Tracked

 Welcome to the top Texas Lawyers podcast.
 This podcast is brought to you by the law firm Abercrombie and Sanchez PLLC.

 Your hosts are Bryan Abercrombie and Samuel Sanchez.
 Bryan has been practicing law for 18 years and his board certified that sort of legal specialization in the area of family law.
 Sam has been practicing for 13 years, is licensed in both Texas and Florida, and is a certified mediator.
 This podcast is for informational purposes only and all views are the opinion of the hosts.
 It's not designed to provide legal advice for your particular legal matter, and it should not replace the advice of competent counsel.
 Welcome.
 And we hope you enjoy the top Texas Lawyers podcast..

 Good afternoon and welcome to the top Texas Lawyers podcast.
 I'm your host, Bryan Abercrombie, and with me, as always, is my partner in crime.
 Sam, how are you doing?

 I'm not doing too bad.
 Me, I'm definitely your sidekick, like Butch and Butch Cassidy and the Sundance Kid.
 I guess that makes me Sundance.

 That's right.
 Anyway, so we're on today with a little bit of change in our format, a little bit.
 Going to go with a little video podcast instead of the audio, but I guess you can find it on audio if you need to.
 But we thought we'd show your your manly, good looking features.